webpack-contrib/webpack-hot-client/README.md

 ### Automagical Configuration

-As a convenience `webpack-hot-client` adds `HotModuleReplacementPlugin` and the necessary entries to your `webpack` config for you at runtime.
+As a convenience `webpack-hmr-client` adds `HotModuleReplacementPlugin` and the necessary entries to your `webpack` config for you at runtime.
 Including the plugin in your config manually while using this module may produce unexpected or wonky results.
 If you have a need to configure entries and plugins for HMR